 But will DJ be able to keep her heart from becoming involved in this “just for fun” relationship?
 And more importantly, will Brent?

 Sure, there were the old-timers and the regulars, but the kids he’d gone to high school with had grown up; some even had kids of their own.
-The popularity of the University had increased job opportunities, and more families had moved into town.
-When Derrek had said they would need to get to Everyday Joe’s early to get a table, he’d been shocked.
+The popularity of the University had increased jobs, and more families had moved into town.
+When Derek told him they needed to get to Everyday Joe’s early to get a table, he’d been shocked.
 The last time he’d been here, it was just a local dive, and getting a seat was never in question.
 Hell, by the looks of the rowdy crowd tonight, maybe Joe could afford some decent beer on tap.

 Brent slouched down in the booth and raised his bottle to Derrek.
-“It’s good to be home,” he said, then took a sip of his beer and winced.
+“It will be good to get out of the lime light for a while.
+Let things cool down,” he said, then took a sip of his beer and made a face.

 Derrek smiled.
 “Beer still sucks.”